-The young adult community is energetic with the Centre for Youth Literature and its outstanding Reading Matters conference, which brings together many of the Nation’s best biannually. #LoveOzYA is a new group which is dedicated to bringing Australia’s world class young adult fiction to an Australian audience.
+The young adult community was energetic for the now closed Centre for Youth Literature and its outstanding Reading Matters conference, which brung together many of the Nation’s best biannually.
+The #LoveOzYA grassroots movement is dedicated to bringing Australia’s world-class young adult fiction to an Australian audience.
 Innovative ways to tell stories and share books such as Story Box Library and Bolinda Audio Books can be found in the city.
 Story times are found in libraries across the city, with The State Library hosting wonderful story and craft events.

-Children’s books are nothing without their illustrations and Books Illustrated has been supporting and mentoring children’s illustrators – promoting their works and exhibiting and selling original and reproduction art works for decades.
+Children’s books are nothing without their illustrations, and Books Illustrated has been supporting and mentoring children’s illustrators – promoting their works and exhibiting and selling original and reproduction art works for decades.
 Although it is found just outside the city, Dromkeen has been associated with the promotion, exhibition and cultivation of children’s illustration for some time.
 Commercial art galleries such as No Vacancy gallery in Collingwood exhibit the works of some of the city’s illustrators.

-Tertiary Institutions such as Royal Melbourne Institute of Technology (RMIT) and Deakin University have creative writing courses to encourage writers and the Faber Academy run by Allen and Unwin together with the Text Prize for Young Adult and children's Literature are encouraging new writers for this audience.
-The 100 Story Building is a children’s creative writing centre in Footscray.
+Tertiary institutions such as Royal Melbourne Institute of Technology (RMIT) and Deakin University have creative writing courses to encourage writers and the Faber Academy run by Allen and Unwin together with the Text Prize for Young Adult and Children’s Literature are encouraging new writers for this audience.
+100 Story Building is a children’s creative writing centre in Footscray.
 The Centre uses storymaking as a tool to trigger imagination and creativity.
 There is an emerging culture of children’s reviewing in the city with the Australasian Children’s Literature Association for Research Conference (ACLAR).